 Steve joined Corbett & Co in 2000 as a solicitor.
 He has particular expertise in the use of FIDIC forms of contract.
 His practice involves acting for clients in both international construction arbitrations and DAB proceedings.
 He has also dealt with disputes in the UK including proceedings before the Technology and Construction Court and in adjudication.

-Dominic, is a solicitor who joined Corbett & Co as a consultant in February 2010, is recognised in the legal directories as in the top category of leading individuals specialising in construction law, and has been involved in many high profile disputes such as the Heathrow Tunnel collapse and the Channel Tunnel Rail Link.
+Dominic, a solicitor who joined Corbett & Co as a consultant in February 2010, is listed in Chambers UK 2019 and The Legal 500 UK 2018/19 described as “a brilliant mind” and The Best Lawyers in the United Kingdom as a leading individual specialising in construction law, and has been involved in many high profile disputes such as the Heathrow Tunnel collapse and the Channel Tunnel Rail Link.

 He left Cambridge University with a first class honours degree in History and, having worked as a staff writer on Management Today and Engineering Today, he returned to Cambridge to study law.
 Having trained and qualified as a solicitor with Linklaters & Paines, he moved to Lovell White & King in Hong Kong and then London.
 In 1996 he joined specialist construction law practice Shadbolt & Co as a partner in the Construction and Engineering Unit where he remained until February 2010.